 Wire The Fan

-Wire the fan so the connectors are at each end and put heat shrink over the whole thing to cover and protect it.
-Run the wire along the edges and secure so your dog can’t bite or scratch at the wiring.
+Wire the fan so the connectors are at each end, and put heat shrink over the whole thing to cover and protect it.
+Run the wire along the edges and secure it so your dog can’t bite or scratch at the wiring.

 Mount And Wire The Thermostat

 Mount the thermostat in a place away from the door and vent.
 Wire the fan and transformer to it as per the wiring instructions.
-This will depend on whether you get a 12 VDC thermostat or a 120V thermostat.
+This depends on whether you get a 12 VDC or a 120V thermostat.

 Route The Wiring

-Run the wiring into your weather-proof box and connect power once you’ve made sure you have wired the circuit properly and safely.
+Run the wiring into your weather-proof box and connect power once you’ve ensured you have wired the circuit correctly and safely.

-The transformer should be plugged into a circuit breaker of some type (I like to use a heavy-duty circuit breaker power bar for my dog house power supply).
-Using a proper, outdoor rated, circuit-breaker protected power source is a good idea when doing anything electrical outside.
+The transformer should be plugged into a circuit breaker of some type (I like to use a heavy-duty circuit breaker power bar for my dog’s house power supply).
+A proper, outdoor-rated, circuit-breaker-protected power source is a good idea when doing anything electrical outside.

 Set The Temperature

 Now set the temperature on your thermostat.
-The concept is that when your dog house gets hot, the thermostat turns on the fan which circulates the air.
+The concept is that when your dog’s house gets hot, the thermostat turns on the fan, which circulates the air.
 Because the fan and vent are mounted at the highest point of the dog house, it achieves the most efficient removal of hot air inside the dog house.

 When making holes for electrical, only do so on the bottom of your weather-proof box.
-That way water can’t drip down inside the box, but it can escape if it were to get inside somehow.
+That way, water can’t drip down inside the box, but it can escape if it gets inside somehow.

 Wooden Dog House – Venting

-If you have a wooden dog house, having it properly vented is a really good idea.
-Wood can rot and rotting typically occurs faster in moist conditions.
-Also, wood that has not been properly treated, painted or protected is susceptible to mold growth.
+If you have a wooden dog house, having it correctly vented is an excellent idea.
+Wood can rot, and rotting typically occurs faster in moist conditions.
+Also, wood that has not been appropriately treated, painted, or protected is susceptible to mold growth.
 Mold will usually grow better in conditions where you do not have good air movement.
-Due to these facts, it makes ventilation for a wooden dog house a vital part of the dog house design.
+These facts make ventilation for a wooden dog house a vital part of the dog house design.

 Plastic Dog House – Venting

-Venting a plastic dog house is good for a few reasons.
-First off, a plastic dog house does not allow air to flow anywhere except through an opening like the doorway.
-This can cause a high level of humidity inside the dog house if the dog is inside the dog house for any length of time.
+Venting a plastic dog house is suitable for a few reasons.
+First, a plastic dog house does not allow air to flow anywhere except through an opening like the doorway.
+It can cause a high humidity level inside the dog’s house if it is inside the house for any time.
 See why picking the best dog house vents is such a good idea?
 And this interior humidity is amplified when you have a door like a PVC strip curtain to hold back the elements.

 All this moisture trapped inside the dog house has nowhere to go except to saturate the dog’s bedding.
-This is a recipe for mold, as well as a cold, clammy bed that your dog won’t get any warmth from.
+It is a recipe for mold and a cold, clammy bed that your dog won’t get any warmth.
 Venting the dog house will alleviate the moisture issue.

-The next thing to consider for venting a plastic dog house is the heat of summer.
+The heat of summer is the next thing to consider for venting into a plastic dog house.
 A plastic dog house heats up in the sun like an oven.
-I’ve checked plastic dog houses that were baking out in the sun, and I swear you could cook an egg inside the dog house on a hot summer day.
-Your dog won’t want or should they spend any length of time in the plastic ‘oven’ in the hot heat of summer sun.
+I’ve checked plastic dog houses baking out in the sun, and I swear you could cook an egg inside the dog house on a hot summer day.
+Your dog won’t want or should they spend any time in the plastic ‘oven’ in the hot summer sun.

 Dog house ventilation can be used to help regulate interior air temperature.
 Venting can also help prevent mold growth and maintain stable humidity levels.
 Stable and comfortable temperature and humidity levels add comfort for any dog, just like climate controls add comfort to your home.
-There are some great venting ideas from passive vents to a dog house fan.
-If you need any advice or help with a dog house project, leave a comment and I’ll be happy to help.
+There are some tremendous venting ideas, from passive vents to a dog house fan.
+If you need any advice or help with a dog house project, leave a comment, and I’ll be happy to help.